Table of Contents

 How much does EI pay?

-Employment insurance regular benefits provide employees with 55% of their earnings up to a maximum of $573 a week.
-For example, if you made $800 per week, you would only be entitled to $400 in EI regular benefits.
+As of writing this post, Employment insurance regular benefits provide employees with 55% of their earnings up to a maximum of $573 a week.
+For example, if you made $800 per week, you would only be entitled to $440 in EI regular benefits.
 However, if you made $5,000 per week, you would only be entitled to $573 in EI regular benefits per week.

 What does “ready, willing and able mean”?